jralduaveuthey/mlops-covid/deployment_PrefectFargate/README.md

 ```
 prefect cloud workspace set --workspace "jaimerv/workinonit"
 ```
 "jaimerv/workinonit" is the name of my workspace in my Prefect Cloud account, so you will need to pass here the name of the workspace you created in your account.
+Note: this commands might change depending on the Prefect version you are using.

 # Deploy Infrastructure
-Before running the Github action (called "DEPLOY ECS Cluster, Prefect agent ECS service and ECR repository") on the browser, you have to enter some Github Secrets and Inputs for the action to work.
+Before running the Github action (called "DEPLOY Infrastructure") on the browser, you have to enter some Github Secrets and Inputs for the action to work.

 ## Github necessary secrets
 - AWS_ACCESS_KEY_ID: You can see how to obtain one [here.](https://docs.aws.amazon.com/powershell/latest/userguide/pstools-appendix-sign-up.html)